For years, Midjourney had no serious competition for the AI image generation crown. Then a small team from Germany changed that.

 Here too, the point goes more to FLUX.
 With Midjourney, we see quite a lot of limbs that are too many or too few.

-We tested another prompt specifically for hands:
+I tested another prompt specifically for hands:

 Photo of the hands of a couple who just got married.
 You can see the wedding ringsMidjourney: